 Porter’s Five Forces model is “a generic framework that deconstructs industry structure into five underlying competitive forces or variables”.
 IKEA Porter’s Five Forces are represented in figure below:

 IKEA Group Report contains a full analysis of IKEA Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on IKEA.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of IKEA marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Nemati, H.R. & Barko, C.D.
 (2004) Organisational Data Mining: Leveraging Enterprise Data Resources for Optimal Performance, IGI, p.29